 Also in the move from the NWAA offices to Band on the Wall was Minority Arts Advisory Service NW (MAAS-NW), with one full-time employee, Dr Gordon Geekie, an anthropologist, musician and musicologist, who had been left in a similar predicament in the NWAA building.
 MAAS-NW was a creation of the Arts Association and for some years had also been given an office in the King Street building but, like the NJCS, was unexpectedly excluded from the Association’s expansion plans at their new location in Harter Street.

 Once installed in the Band on the Wall offices in early 1981, the NJCS became aware of the precarious financial state of the venue and began an urgent campaign to save it.
 The rescue plan involved raising funds to purchase the lease and business (incidentally paying off most of Steve Morris’s debts) and making improvements to the building.
-At times the implementation of parts of the plan would prove tortuous; this story is told in ChapterXXX.
+At times the implementation of parts of the plan would prove tortuous.
 The main thrust of the plan was towards a music programme of a new kind.

 Fresh Programme Ideas